 Remote Learning and Accessibility

-Although we are transitioning to remote learning, all approved academic accommodations will remain in effect.
+Whether courses are offered in-person, online, or as a hybrid, all approved academic accommodations will remain in effect.
 This resource provides resources and tips to help ensure students have equal and full access.

 How can we help?

 The Office of Accessible Education is available to consult with instructors about how to design a remote learning experience that is accessible and inclusive.
-Please email email@example.com or call and either Abigail Nelson or Carson Dockum will be available to provide support.
+Please email firstname.lastname@example.org or call and Carson Dockum will be available to provide support.

 General Resources: Access and Remote Learning